PlantBasedTendies/LangChainApps/README.md

 United States _Aritificial Intelligence Executive Order_**, stores that locally in a Weaviate vector db, and uses an OpenAI API Key and GPT 3.5 Turbo to answer questions about the EO.

-**joke.py** leverages a local LLM - and thus no OpenAI API Key (or cost) necessary - to produce custom humor.
+**joke.py** leverages a local LLM - therefore no OpenAI API Key is necessary (thus no cost) - to produce custom humor.
 A 7B parameter SLM (Small Language Model) is recommended for this type of exercise.